sinhp/sinhp.github.io/_posts/2017-05-08-how-to-think-about-liberty.md

 ## <a name="TwoWays"> </a> Two ways of conceiving the concept of liberty

-There are myriad of ways that human beings think and have thouhgt about their freedom in many different contexts.
+There are myriad of ways that human beings think and have thought about their freedom in many different contexts.
 What Berlin does in this essay is demonstrating that the two modes of thinking about liberty, that is *positive* and *negative*,  are more fundamental and more inclusive than any other modes.
-Almost all formulations somehow will fall into one of this divisons.
+Almost all formulations somehow will fall into one of this divisions.
-First, the idea of negative and positive liberty is not due to Berlin hismself and goes back at least to Kant. ([negative and positive liberty][2]).
+First, the idea of negative and positive liberty is not due to Berlin himself and goes back at least to Kant. ([negative and positive liberty][2]).
 The terms "positive" and "negative" do not signify moral judgements on the kinds of freedom, but rather are indicative of their philosophical meanings.
 As Berlin writes

 > The "positive" sense of the word "liberty" derives from the wish on the part of the individual to be his own master.